-The successful person will have exceptional leadership skills and a significant level of resilience for this high profile, demanding and fast paced role.
+The successful persons will have exceptional leadership skills and a significant level of resilience for these high profile, demanding and fast paced roles.

-This Candidate Information Booklet provides information on the DCC role along with the values and competency areas that will be assessed during the selection and assessment process.
+This Candidate Information Booklet provides information on the ACC role along with the values and competency areas that will be assessed during the selection and assessment process.

-If you think you have the experience, commitment and capability to undertake one of the most important leadership roles within policing, I hope you will apply.
+If you think you have the experience, commitment and capability to undertake one of these demanding but rewarding positions, I hope you will apply.